XR Offloading Across Multiple Time Scales: The Roles of Power, Temperature, and Energy: The TAO solution strategy

 \section{The TAO solution strategy}

 We now drop the assumption of known request arrival times and present TAO, a strategy designed to operate under uncertainty.
-TAO is characterized by the following key features: \begin{itemize} \item {\em stochastic}: instead of deterministic decision, TAO uses a probability~$\alpha_r{\in} [0, 1]$ that an incoming request is served locally; \item {\em stationary}: the local service probability $\alpha_r$~value is time-invariant; \item {\em uncertainty-aware}: TAO guarantees that all system constraints are met with at least a given confidence level~$\omega$. \end{itemize}
+TAO is characterized by the following key features: \begin{itemize} \item {\em stochastic}: TAO uses a probability~$\alpha_r{\in} [0, 1]$ that an incoming request is served locally; \item {\em stationary}: the probability $\alpha_r$~value is time-invariant; \item {\em uncertainty-aware}: TAO guarantees that all system constraints are met with at least a given confidence level~$\omega$. \end{itemize}

-In TAO, requests arrive at each device~$d$ according to a Poisson process with rate~$\lambda_d$.
+Requests arrive at each device~$d$ according to a Poisson process with rate~$\lambda_d$.
 Accordingly, $N_d(T)$ is a random variable with expected value~$\lambda_d \alpha_d T$, denoting the number of locally served requests at device $d$ within $[0, T]$.
 Given the local service probability~$\alpha_r$, decision variables $\ell(r)$ become Bernoulli random variables with parameter $\alpha_r$, such that $P(\ell(r){=}1){=}\alpha_r$ and $P(\ell(r){=}0){=}1{-}\alpha_r$.
 The objective remains to maximize the number of locally served requests, while satisfying the constraints on the power, battery level, and temperature as follows: